luobohaohao/data-2/index.md

 1. When is the best month for travelling to Seattle
 - Jun is the peak season and October to December is the slack season in a year.

-2. Where is the best place to live in Seattle
+2. Where is the best place to rent in Seattle
 - Fairmount Park is the highest and Roxhill is the cheapest place to rent in Seattle.

 3. What factors correlated with the price